Perched on the edge of Fish River Canyon, within the Canyon Nature Park...

 Usual board basis: Half Board

-Food quality: We found the food at Fish River Lodge to be of a high standard.
+Food quality: We found the food at Fish River Lodge to be generally of a good standard.

 Tea, coffee and cake are served at around 4.00pm, depending on the time of year.